kurz-schluss/esp32-keyble-ha/README.md

 - Erase the flash first because of SPIFFS usage and maybe stored old WiFi credentials.
 - Upload the project (I use Platformio).
 - Connect to the ESP32's WiFi network.
 - By default the SSID is "KeyBLEBridge" with default password "eqivalock".
+For security reasons you have to connect within 5 minutes after startup.
 - After you have connected to the network, go to 192.168.4.1 with you browser.
 - At rootlevel you will just see a simple webpage.
 - Click on the gear to connect to your WiFi Network.